davidhousedev/butcher-box-backend-sandbox/README.md

 tool that you're using.
 For example, for attributes `array of...`, you may choose to implement this as a Foreign Key relationship from the related model, rather than an array type in the declared model.
-_Use your best judgement to write maintainble patterns_.
+_Use your best judgement to write maintainable patterns_.

 ## Models